Our Body Has been designed to

 We keep adding years to our life span:

 There are some who have been able to live even beyond 115 years.
 The longest living person so far has lived up to 122 years.
 Now the number of living centenarians (above 100 years of age) has been increasing steadily.

 Thanks to multiple revolutions that humanity has been witnessing, our life expectancy is rising sharply.
 Even India’s life expectancy has risen to 68.7 years, as per National Health Profile 2019.
-Global life expectancy in 2016 was 72 years.
+Global life expectancy is 2016 was 72 years.

 Every year our life expectancy increases by 3 months.
 For those who have crossed 60, life expectancy during their lifetime has increased by 15 years.
 The largest increase in healthy years after age 65 came in the last decade.
 People could expect to live 80 percent of their lives without major disability, including well over half of their years after age 65.
 It’s a huge gain in our life span.

 According to one study, for every year of added life that has achieved in last 30 years, only 10 months is healthy’.
 Nearly half of people aged 50 or more suffer from some chronic illness or disability.
 In this way, we are adding more years to our life but these additional years are not necessarily healthy.

 As we become older, we get more prone to serious illnesses which generally lead to death.
-In developed countries, 75% of deaths from cancer, 90% from pneumonia, 90% from flue and 80%from all causes occur in people 65 years of age or older (Bill Bryson in The Body, 2019).
+In developed countries, 75% of deaths from cancer, 90% from pneumonia, 90% from flu, and 80%from all cases occur in people 65 years of age or older (Bill Bryson in The Body, 2019).

-We should remember that no one dies from ‘old age’.
-We die from some illness like heart stroke, organs failures, cancer etc.
+We should remember that no one dies from ‘old age.
+We die from some illnesses like heart stroke, organs failure, cancer, etc.

 Is the world really sick?

-You may be surprised to know that less than 5% of people worldwide are healthy, means they are not suffering from any health-related illness.
+You may be surprised to know that less than 5% of people worldwide are healthy, which means they are not suffering from any health-related illness.

 Merely one person in 20 had no health problem, with a third of the world’s population experiencing more than 5 illnesses, as per the Global Burden of Disease Study of 2013.
 Sicknesses are becoming widespread.